us-ts/bundlemonkey/README.md

 Default meta used for all userscripts.
 Metadata defined in `defineUserScript` overrides this.

-All meta properties in `defineUserScript` can be used here as well, except for `updateURL`/`downloadURL` which have different signatures like below.
+All meta properties in `defineUserScript` can be used here as well, while `updateURL`/`downloadURL` have different signatures like below.

 #### defaultMeta.updateURL